sebelga/gstore-node/README.md

 ```

 #####Override
-These settings can be overridden anytime by passing another object settings as first argument
+These settings can be overridden anytime by passing another object settings as first parameter

 ```
 var newSettings = {